-- Be consistent Try to adopt a consistent approach to behaviour so children can quickly develop their understanding of what is expected.
+- Be consistent Adopt a consistent approach to behaviour so children can quickly develop their understanding of what is expected.
 Share expectations with other family members such as grandparents, so children don't become confused as to what behaviour is acceptable and unacceptable, e.g. if you expect your child to sit down to drink their milk, then ensure those around them do the same - Provide positive role models Children learn from those around them.
 It is important for them to have positive role models who follow the rules and boundaries themselves and model appropriate behaviours, such as paying attention, listening when someone else is speaking, taking turns, saying please and thank you and using positive body language - Have clear and realistic expectations Rules or boundaries that are achievable and fair are an important part of daily life.
-These may include walking inside, looking after toys and keeping their hands to themselves.
-As children get older try to involve them in developing the rules too - Positive reinforcement Positive feedback is the best and most effective way to promote positive behaviour and minimise unwanted behaviour.
-This encourages children's self-confidence and self-esteem.
-Children need to know when they are getting it right through your positive and warm body language, tone of voice, physical touch, praise and compliments, encouragement, attention, treats, rewards and privileges.
+These may include walking inside, looking after toys and not hurting others.
+As children get older try to involve them in developing the rules too - Positive reinforcement Positive feedback is the best and most effective way to promote positive behaviour..
+This encourages children's self-confidence and selfesteem.
+Children need to know when they are getting it right through your positive and warm body language, tone of voice, physical touch, praise and compliments, encouragement, attention and connection.